quantum5/wayland-protocols/README.md

 ## Protocol phases

-Protocols in general have three phases: the development phase, the staging phase, and the stable phase.
+Protocols in general have three phases: the experimental phase, the staging phase, and the stable phase.

-In the development phase, a protocol may be added to wayland-protocols as `experimental/`.
+In the experimental phase, a protocol may be added to wayland-protocols as `experimental/`.
 It is actively being developed, for example by iterating over it in a [merge request] or planning it in an [issue].
 Extensions in this phase can have backward incompatible changes.